rosal3svictor/TypeScript/README.md

 6. **tuple**: It represents a heterogeneous collection of values.
 It's a typed array with a pre-defined length and types for each index.
 7. **enums**: They allow to define a set of _named constants_.
 Using enums can make it easier to create a set of distinct cases.
 TypeScript provides both numeric and string-based enums.
 8. **any**: Allows you to assign a value of any type to a variable.

-# TypeScript Simple Types

-TypeScript supports some simple types (primitives) you may know.

-There are three main primitives in JavaScript and TypeScript.

-    boolean - true or false values
-    number - whole numbers and floating point values string - text values like "TypeScript Rocks"

 # Type Assignment